-General Pharmacology: MBPHR-MAIN

-The goal of this course is to increase students' general knowledge of pharmacology and particularly pharmacodynamics, pharmacokinetics, adrenergic drugs, and cholinergic drugs.
+General Pharmacology: MBPHR-MAIN The goal of this course is to increase students' general knowledge of pharmacology and particularly pharmacodynamics, pharmacokinetics, adrenergic drugs, and cholinergic drugs.
 Antimicrobial drugs are introduced as a prelude to the Infectious Disease course.
 Students will be able to describe drug uptake, distribution, action and elimination; have integrated their knowledge of the autonomic nervous system with the drugs and receptors that function in the adrenergic and cholinergic components of the autonomic nervous system; list the stages of the drug discovery and approval process; and properly write a drug prescription, taking into account knowledge of young, adult and senior patient populations.

-Credit: 1.5

-Course Co-Directors: R. Ramachandr Reddy and Lynn Yeoman

-Genetics: MBGNT-MAIN

-The over-arching goal of this course is to introduce the students to the discipline and practice of medical genetics for the prenatal, pediatric, and adult patient by identifying genetic disorders related to connective tissue, dysmorphology, Neurogenetics, cardiovascular problems, skeletal dysplasias, hearing problems and cancer genetics; by interpreting molecular and cytogenetic tests used to diagnose genetic conditions and by understanding the ethical implications of genetic disorders and their impact on patients and their families.
+Credit: 1.5 Course Co-Directors: R. Ramachandr Reddy, Ph.D. and Lynn Yeoman, Ph.D.
+Genetics: MBGNT-MAIN The over-arching goal of this course is to introduce the students to the discipline and practice of medical genetics for the prenatal, pediatric, and adult patient by identifying genetic disorders related to connective tissue, dysmorphology, neurology, cardiovascular problems, skeletal dysplasias, hearing problems and cancer ; by interpreting molecular and cytogenetic tests used to diagnose genetic conditions and by understanding the ethical implications of genetic disorders and their impact on patients and their families.
 This course is designed to create a foundation of knowledge for the genetic basis of diseases as it pertains to all specialties of medicine and to empower the student to be able to use genetic knowledge in the specialty of their choice.

-Course Director: Shweta Dhar
+Credits: 1.25 Course Director: Shweta Dhar, M.D.

-Genitourinary/Gynecology (GU/GYN): MBGUG-MAIN

-The goal of this course is to introduce the student to the discipline and practice of Obstetrics/Gynecology and Urology.
-Normal and complicated pregnancy, infertility and birth control will be considered.
-Tumors of the male and female reproductive systems and urinary system are discussed.
-Women's health issues including breast cancer are discussed.

-Course Co-Directors: Jennifer Bercaw-Pratt and Jennifer Taylor

-Head and Neck Anatomy: MBHNA-MAIN

-The goals of this course are careful dissection and understanding of the head and neck with emphasis on the skull and cranial cavity, orbit, ear, facial nerve and parotid gland, muscles of the face and scalp, function of the suprahyoid and infratemporal regions, pharynx, nasal cavity and sinuses, and larynx.
+Genitourinary/Gynecology (GU/GYN): MBGUG-MAIN The goal of this course is to introduce the student to the discipline of Obstetrics/Gynecology and Urology.
+Topics covered include pregnancy, breast cancer, birth control, infertility in addition to the pathology of the male and female reproductive systems and urinary system.
+Credits: 1.25 Course Co-Directors: Jennifer Bercaw-Pratt, M.D. and Jennifer Taylor, M.D., M.P.H.
+Head and Neck Anatomy: MBHNA-MAIN The goals of this course are careful dissection and understanding of the head and neck with emphasis on the skull and cranial cavity, orbit, ear, facial nerve and parotid gland, muscles of the face and scalp, function of the suprahyoid and infratemporal regions, pharynx, nasal cavity and sinuses, and larynx.
 Furthermore, there is an introduction to radiology and embryology of the face and neck.
 The cranial nerves are carefully defined in terms of innervations, motor and sensory functions, and autonomic pathways.
-Microanatomy of the eye and ear are presented in terms of basic ophthalmologic and ENT surgical procedures of interest to the general future physician.
-The retina and organ of Corti are compared with respect to elementary sensory processing as a prerequisite to the subsequent Nervous System course.

-Course Director: Ming Xiaoming Zhang

-Hematology/Oncology: MBHMO-MAIN

-The goals of this course are to provide an understanding of the pathophysiology of the regulation and function of blood cells and hemostasis; provide an understanding and knowledge of the principles of transfusion medicine; provide an understanding and knowledge of the principles of cancer medicine and treatment strategies; and to understand the actions and complications of the major categories of cancer therapeutic agents.
+Microanatomy of the eye and ear, including the retina and the organ of Corti, are presented to future physicians.
+General Sensory processing and basic ophthalmologic and ENT surgical procedures of interest are also included.
+This course functions as a prerequisite to the subsequent Nervous System course.
+Credits: 2.5 Course Director: Ming Zhang, Ph.D.
+Hematology/Oncology: MBHMO-MAIN The goals of this course are to provide an understanding of the pathophysiology of the regulation and function of blood cells and hemostasis; provide an understanding and knowledge of the principles of transfusion medicine; provide an understanding and knowledge of the principles of cancer medicine and treatment strategies; and to understand the actions and complications of the major categories of cancer therapeutic agents.
 As many specific cancers are taught in their appropriate systems courses, this course can be summarized as the details of hematology and the principles of oncology.

-Co-Directors: Mark Udden and Andrea N. Marcogliese
+Credits: 2.5 Co-Directors: Mark Udden, M.D. and Andrea N. Marcogliese, M.D.
 Immunologic/Pathologic Basis of Disease: MBIPD-MAIN